-Around 8 million people moved to the Gulf and Atlantic coasts between 2000 and 2015, according to the U.S. Census Bureau.
+Around 8 million more people moved to the Gulf and Atlantic coasts in recent decades, according to the U.S. Census Bureau.

 The sunshine, the ocean and the beaches may seem dream worthy, but those living near the coasts fear the devastation from hurricanes every year during the Atlantic hurricane season, which runs from June 1 through Nov.
 30.

-Government forecasters have predicted the current season will bring up to eight hurricanes and as many as four major hurricanes, with winds of at least 111 mph.
+Government forecasters predict that the current season will bring up to nine hurricanes and as many as four major hurricanes with winds of at least 111 mph.

 Coastal residents will want know how to prepare for a hurricane and will want some checklists handy.
 We've got a few you can use, along with valuable tips for weathering any incoming storms.